oneblockmore/docs-1/src/operators/stake-management.md

 JSON format,
 * `--stake.transaction.nonce` the incremental nonce.
 Since this is our first transaction which changes the account balance, `nonce` equals `0`,
+* `--stake.transaction.fee.gas` is the maximum amount of gas we allow this transaction to spend,
+* `--stake.transaction.fee.amount` is the fee in tokens we will pay for this transaction,
 * `--debug.test_entity` will sign the transaction using the test entity account.

-Alternatively, user can put `--entity` and the directory containing `entity.json` with a private key used for signing.
+  If you are running a validator node, you should use `--entity` instead and the directory containing `entity.json` with your private key.

-TODO: Instructions for signing transactions using HSM (Yubi, Ledger, Trezor) once it is implemented.

 The above generation and signing of the transaction is done offline.
 To submit our transaction however, we need to connect to our local Oasis node: